llm-bible/llm-bible.github.io/_publications/song2023progressive.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.08511"}
   - {name: "Code", url: "https://github.com/BangLab-UdeM-Mila/NLP4MatSci-HoneyBee"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'GPT', 'Has Code', 'Prompting']
+tags: ['GPT', 'Model Architecture', 'Reinforcement Learning', 'Has Code', 'Prompting']
 ---
 We propose an instruction-based process for trustworthy data curation in materials science (MatSci-Instruct), which we then apply to finetune a